HorizenOfficial/evm-documentation/docs/deploy.md

   * **Include Nightly Builds:** By default, **No** is selected.
 Enter **Yes** to display nightly builds.

-  * **Compiler:** Make sure that you select the same version that you had compiled your contract.
+  * **Compiler:** Make sure that you select the same version that you used to compile your contract.

   * **EVM Version:** See the EVM version information.
 In this example, it is **default**.